pgitox/botterino/README.md

 2. Run with `python -m botterino.failure`

 ### Hints:
-Botterino can schedule hints and post them autmoatically.
+Botterino can schedule hints and post them automatically.
 The file `botterino-config/hints.yaml` will be scanned for entries with the same key as the corresponding entry in `botterino-config/rounds.yaml`.
 See `sample-hints.yaml` for syntax.